What Is MBA Accreditation?

 MBA Accreditation Quick Facts

-There are over 6,000 degree-granting institutions in the U.S. (source)
+• There are almost 6,000 degree-granting institutions in the U.S.

-There are three main types of accreditation: national, institutional, and programmatic. (source)
+• There are three main types of accreditation: institutional, national, and programmatic.

-The federal government requires colleges and universities to hold accreditation in order to get federal aid and grants. (source)
+• The federal government requires colleges and universities to hold accreditation in order to get federal aid and grants.

-Some employers give tuition reimbursement if employees attend an accredited college or university. (source)
+• Some employers give tuition reimbursement if employees attend an accredited college or university.

 • An indicator of a quality education